Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - a new amenities block, and

-Upon completion of all works, the Green Mountains Camping Area will be reopened under the management of O’Reilly’s Rainforest Retreat.
-The site will be available for members of the public to continue to camp independently (unpowered tent camping), or to experience camping amongst nature at any of the new eco-accommodation options available.
+The site is available for members of the public to continue to camp independently (unpowered tent camping), or to experience camping amongst nature at any of the new eco-accommodation options available.

-This partnership will not only offset existing costs of management for the QPWS but will also contribute to conservation and management of the national park through direct financial contribution and other initiatives supporting the conservation of Lamington National Park.
+This partnership not only offsets existing costs of management for the QPWS but also contributes to conservation and management of the national park through direct financial contribution and other initiatives supporting the conservation of Lamington National Park.

-The Green Mountains Day Use Area, including the car park, toilets, BBQ and picnic facilities will continue to be operated by the QPWS and will remain open and free-of-charge for day visitors.
+The Green Mountains Day Use Area, including the car park, toilets, BBQ and picnic facilities continues to be operated by the QPWS and is open and free-of-charge for day visitors.